CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 In addition, it should be ensured that substitution regulations also exist for external employees.
 It should also be ensured that they are familiar with the IT applications they use and that they also have the necessary security measures.

 If external personnel (eg maintenance technicians) are to be called in as part of the tasks to be performed, this external personnel should be treated like visitors.
 For this purpose, the usual regulations for visitor management should be adhered to.
 It must be understandable what powers the outside personnel have and the deployment should be properly trained and supported according to the need for protection.
-At the end of the contract, a regular handover of the work results, received documents and equipment must be carried out.
+At the end of the contract, a regular handover of the work results, received documents and resources must be carried out.
 In addition, the outsourcing customer must be provided with physical means of access (eg keys, access cards).
 Any existing confidentiality obligations remain valid even after the cooperation with the outsourcing customer and must therefore continue to be complied with (see also ORP.2 Personnel).

 #### OPS.3.1.M7 Creation of a client concept by the outsourcing service provider [ISB outsourcing service provider]